8 ways to help with perimenopause symptoms

 If you’re experiencing a hot flash, try using a fan or cool compress to help you cool down.
 You can also try placing a cool washcloth on your neck or wrists.

-Perimenopause can be a challenging time, but it doesn’t have to be.
+Perimenopause can be a challenging time, but it doesn’t have to be hormonal hell.
 By following the above tips, you can manage your symptoms and improve your overall well-being.

 Here are some additional tips for managing specific perimenopause symptoms: